mesfind/bioinfo-python/_episodes/01-intro.md

 > ## Count the Gs using Python in a Jupyter Notebook
 >
-> Replicate one of the solutions give above in a Jupyter notebook.
+> Replicate one of the solutions given above in a Jupyter notebook.
 Add some Markdown text to describe your program.
 >
 > > ## Solution
 > >
 > > ![jupyter browser](../fig/jupyter3.png)
 > {: .solution}
 {: .challenge}